This exercise covers the following topics.

 In this exercise you used SettingsLogic to manage your RubyGem's configuration settings.

-SettingsLogic needs only a few lines of code to declare the Settings
+SettingsLogic needs only a few lines of code to declare the Settings class

 and point it to a YAML file containing configuration settings.